Islamic Djamaat of Dagestan: Description of the area

 In August 1999, a researcher from the Moscow Institute of Oriental Studies visited the Islamic Djamaat.
 According to him, the road leading to Karamakhi was blocked by concrete structures and flanked by high-calibre machine guns.
 A sign warned that the traveler was about to enter independent Islamic territory.
-The militants stated they would not heed to the Russian Constitution, but follow only the Koran and Sunnah.
+The militants stated they would not heed to the Russian Constitution, but follow only the Quran and Sunnah.
 Sharia law was the only law observed in the villages.
 The researcher was introduced to the militants' Taliban-styled training program.
 Its ideological part emphasized that "anyone who carried arms must do so in the name of Allah."
 The military training included practice in hand-to-hand combat, use of firearms including antiaircraft guns and mountain-combat tactics.

 A Finnish journalist also travelled to Karamakhi in mid-August 1999, where he interviewed some villagers and their military Commander General Dzherollak.
 The journalist wrote: "The Wahhabists' trucks go all over Russia.
 Even one wrong move in Moscow or Makhachkala, they warn, will lead to bombs and bloodshed everywhere."
 According to the journalist the Wahhabis had told him, "if they start bombing us, we know where our bombs will explode."

 The War in Dagestan

-On 17 April 1999, a congress headed by warlord Shamil Basaev was held in the Chechen capital Grozny.
-The Arab warlord Ibn Al-Khattab was also present, along with several Chechen leaders.
+On 17 April 1999, a congress headed by warlord Shamil Basayev was held in the Chechen capital Grozny.
+The Arab warlord Ibn al-Khattab was also present, along with several Chechen leaders.
 Basaev declared the formation of an Islamic army consisting of thousands of militants.
 According to Basaev, these forces were "necessary for the realization of the resolutions of the congress, the main purpose of which is the creation of the Independent Islamic State in the range of Chechnya and Dagestan."
 The troops had been trained in camps operated by Basaev, Khattab and the Wahhabist leader Bagaudtin Kebedov.

 On 2 August 1999, Basaev and Khattab launched an armed invasion of Dagestan from their bases in Chechnya.
 Their force consisted of 2,000–3,000 militants, including Chechens and international Islamists.
 Basaev and Khattab had expected the Dagestani civilians to welcome them as "liberators"—however, this did not happen.
 Instead, the Dagestanis saw the invading force as unwelcome religious fanatics.
 Spontaneuous citizen militias were formed for the defence of their country.
 Together with Dagestani police, they managed to stop the invaders' advance.
 By 26 August, Basaev's and Khattab's force had withdrawn back to Chechnya.

 On 29 August, Dagestani OMON troops launched a military retribution against the Islamic Djamaat of Dagestan.
 The Russian Air Force also bombed the area.
 The joined federal and Dagestani offensive was accepted by most Dagestani civilians, because the Wahhabists were widely seen as aligned with the Chechnya-base militants who had attacked civilian villages weeks before.